cryham/vscode-black-violet-blue/README.md

 Uses colors: black, violet, indigo, skyblue, cyan.

+Works well with languages: bash, C, C++, C#, CSS, HTML, Java, JS, JSON, PHP, Python, shell, XML.
+Maybe more.

+For C++ it has extended syntax coloring, different colors for: field, global, local and parameter variables.

 More themes like this for other programs on [my website](http://cryham.tuxfamily.org/themes/).

 ## How to use